 This morning it occurred to me that this has become the new normal for me already.
 I have been tracking this since it broke in China.
 I have not been just watching it spread on the news, I had been reading in-depth articles about symptoms and counter-measures.
 Weeks ago I ordered six N95 masks on Amazon.
 I took delivery of them yesterday.
-I have distributed them to; Myself, Barb, Sarah and Becky, who I have been in quarantine with.
-I also dropped one off to Bob, which came with a stern warning about it’s use, hand washing and his ability to come and stay at my place if anyone at Kiwanis Village so much as coughs.
+I have distributed them to; Myself, Barb, Sarah and Becky, who I have been in isolation with.
+I also dropped one off to Bob, which came with a stern warning about it’s use, hand washing and his ability to come and stay at my place if he wanted to, or if anyone at Kiwanis Village so much as coughs.
 The last one was for a colleague who is going through chemotherapy.
 I contacted him and it turns out that he is doing fine and already has one.
 So, my last one went to a friend who is also my realtor.
 His wife is the manager of a local grocery store.
 This is my way of thanking her for keeping the food supply chain open and stocked.

 Below is today’s number for the countries that I’m watching.
 A significant difference from the last stats I posted on March 21st, as the USA catches up to Italy at an alarming rate.